solo-io/gloo/docs/content/guides/graphql/getting_started.md

        }
      ```

-4. Create the GraphQL schema CRD in your cluster to expose the GraphQL API that fetches data from the three Bookinfo services.
+4. Create the GraphQL API CRD in your cluster to expose the GraphQL API that fetches data from the three Bookinfo services.
    ```sh
    kubectl apply -f https://raw.githubusercontent.com/solo-io/graphql-bookinfo/main/kubernetes/bookinfo-gql.yaml -n gloo-system
    ```

-5. Update the `default` virtual service that you previously created to route traffic to `/graphql` to the new `bookinfo-graphql` GraphQL schema.
+5. Update the `default` virtual service that you previously created to route traffic to `/graphql` to the new `bookinfo-graphql` GraphQL API.
 {{< highlight yaml "hl_lines=12-16" >}}
 cat << EOF | kubectl apply -f -
 apiVersion: gateway.solo.io/v1